UTSAVS26/PyVerse/Advanced_Projects/Audio Controlled File Navigation System/README.md

 #### "Model Not Found" Error
 - Ensure the vosk model is downloaded and extracted to the correct directory.
-- Check that the model folder name match exactly what's expected in the code.
+- Check that the model folder name matches exactly what's expected in the code.

 #### "CUDA not available" Error
 - The project uses CUDA by default.Go to whisper_navigator.py file and on line 12 change device="cuda" to device="cpu".